 Opening hours and admission

-Closed: Good Friday, ANZAC Day, Christmas Day and Boxing Day and for the whole of July
+Closed: Good Friday, ANZAC Day, Christmas Day and New Year's Day

 Special booking rates are available for groups, education programs and special events, and a joint ticket with the nearby Markree House Museum and Garden is also available.